-- TECHNIQUES IN FOLK DANCE.
+- 92. AMERICAN SQUARE AND SOCIAL DANCE.
 Two hours credit.
-Fundamental and advanced skills of folk dance. - AMERICAN SQUARE AND SOCIAL DANCE.
-Two hours credit.
 Fundamental and advanced skills of square and social dancing. - 93.
 TECHNIQUES IN CONTEMPORARY DANCE.
 Two hours credit.
-The analysis and techniques of movement in relation to the aspects of time, space, and force. - PROBLEMS IN DANCE COMPOSITION.
+The analysis and techniques of movement in relation to the aspects of time, space, and force. - 94.
+PROBLEMS IN DANCE COMPOSITION.
 Two hours credit.
-Problems in dance composition includes rhythmic analysis and accompaniment for dance. - ORIENTATION IN HEALTH EDUCATION, PHYSICAL EDUCA-TION, AND RECREATION.
-Two hours credit.
+Problems in dance composition includes rhythmic analysis and accompaniment for dance.

-Designed to orient freshman majors with the breadth, scope, and nature of the professional program in physical education.

-- 99. INTRODUCTION TO COMMUNITY HEALTH.
+- 97. ORIENTATION IN HEALTH EDUCATION, PHYSICAL EDUCATION, AND RECREATION.
+Two hours credit. - Designed to orient freshman majors with the breadth, scope, and nature of the professional program in physical education. - 98.
+ANALYSIS OF SWIMMING TECHNIQUES (Women).
+One hour credit. - Prerequisite, HPER 83.
+Analysis of swimming, diving and synchronized swimming techniques. - 99.
+INTRODUCTION TO COMMUNITY HEALTH.
 Four hours credit.
 Prerequisite, HPER 61.
-Designed to acquaint prospective teachers with health problems in a community and to make them aware of community agencies which cope with these problems. - HEALTH EDUCATION IN THE ELEMENTARY SCHOOL.
+Designed to acquaint prospective teachers with health problems in a community and to make them aware of community agencies which cope with these problems. - 101.
+HEALTH EDUCATION IN THE ELEMENTARY SCHOOL.
 Two hours credit.